-Staged in late Spring 2018 in conjunction with asthma awareness month in NYC, the installation will bring attention to air quality issues in New York City by juxtaposing sound recordings generated in the workshops against NYC’s built environment.
+Staged in late Spring 2018 the installation will bring attention to air quality issues in New York City by juxtaposing sound recordings generated in the workshops against NYC’s built environment.
 The installation will include programming developed in collaboration with environmental justice and health organizations throughout the city.

 Sari Carel is a multidisciplinary artist based in New York.
 Carel’s work has been exhibited and screened internationally in venues such as Artists Space, Dumbo Arts Festival, Nicelle Beauchene Gallery, and Gavin Brown’s Enterprise in New York; LAX Art and Young Projects in Los Angeles; Tel Aviv University Gallery, and Haifa Museum of Art in Israel, and Locust Projects in Miami.
 She has been awarded numerous fellowships and residencies, including AIR at the Stundars Museum, Finland; AIR Vienna; the ISCP Program, Socrates Sculpture Park Fellowship, and the LMCC Process Space on Governors Island in NY.
 Recent projects include Borrowed Light, a public art project in Sunset Park, Breach of Skin at Melanie Flood Projects in Portland, OR, and Earth and Sky at the Genia Schreiber University Gallery in Tel Aviv.